 Mount Kilimanjaro is magnificent, terrifying, beautiful and awesome.
 And it’s accessible.
 You can climb it.
 It helps to be fit, it helps to have the stamina and it helps not to be a whinger because it’ll be one of the biggest physical and mental challenges of your life.
 You’ll hike through four different climate terrains on your eight-day adventure to enjoy the stunning sunrise at Kibo, the summit.

 Shh!
 We’re trying to keep these beautiful mountains a secret because it doesn’t cost a fortune for a hiking adventure through these beautiful, wooded hills.
 There are plenty of comfortable, relaxed homesteads to welcome you on your hike and you’ll enjoy incredible views at Mtae, a charming clifftop village.

 Whichever way you turn, there’s something worthwhile to see.
 Whether it’s the majesty of Kilimanjaro, the broad golden sweep of the Serengeti, the turquoise waters of the Chemka Hot Springs, the soda lakes painted with the candy pink of thousands of flamingo, or the sparkling diamond sand of the beachfront, Tanzania is a feast for your senses but especially your eyes.

 About Viva Africa Tours

+If you’re wondering how many countries in Africa, you can find out here.
 With Viva Africa Tours you can choose to tour in small groups or independent private travel.
 We’re based in Moshi on the slopes of Kilimanjaro, we’re a perfect centre for a tour of Kilimanjaro, but that’s only one adventure of many.